nismod/energy_demand/README.rst

 1. Initialising and running the model (local)
 =============================================
-In order to run HIRED, first the model needs to be set up (Section 1.1).
+In order to run HIRED, first the model needs to be set up.
+This can either be done with a complete dataset (Section 1.1) or only with all open source datasets (Section 1.2).
-The scenario setup needs to be run every time the model is run with different configurations (Section 1.2).

 **HIRE** is written in Python (Python>=3.6)